Eminent Domain Procedure in South Carolina

 If you have been contacted by the government and advised that it intends to take your property, it can be a frightening experience.
 While the South Carolina eminent domain laws do afford you some protection, it is important to understand the process.
 Here is a brief outline of the different steps in an eminent domain case, also referred to as a condemnation case.

 Right to Survey

 After giving the landowner reasonable notice, the government has the authority to enter upon the landowner’s property for the limited purposes of making a survey, determining the location of proposed improvements, and making an appraisal.
-If the landowner fails to give the government permission to enter the property, the circuit court may issue an ex parte order to enforce the government’s right to survey.
+If the landowner fails to give the government permission to enter the property, the circuit court may issue an order, without the landowner’s participation, to enforce the government’s right to survey.

 Government Appraisal and Offer

 In an eminent domain case in South Carolina, the government must have an appraisal made of the landowner’s property and make an offer based upon the appraisal.
 Also, the government must make the appraisal available to the landowner, and it is required to make a “reasonable and diligent” effort to negotiate a settlement regarding the amount of compensation.

 The government must pay or reimburse the landowner for any prepayment penalties for mortgages that arise as a result of the taking in an eminent domain case in South Carolina.
 The government is given a credit against taxes due during the year in which it acquires the landowner’s property, but the government also has the responsibility of paying taxes on the property for that year.

 In South Carolina, the government has a right to bring an action under eminent domain to acquire real property necessary for a “public purpose.”
 Before initiating such an action, the government must choose to proceed either by way of trial or by way of an appraisal panel.
 However, if it chooses the appraisal panel route, either side may appeal that decision to circuit court for a jury trial.
 Appraisal panels are not typically used in South Carolina.

 Filing of a Condemnation Notice